TIME AND PRICE DISCRETION

 Definition of Due Diligence

-THE PROCESS OF REASONABLE INVESTIGATION THAT INDEPENDENTLY EVALUATES AND VERIFIES A SPONSOR’S ACCURACY, COMPETENCY, FINANCIAL STRENGTH AND ORGANIZATIONAL DEPTH.
+THE PROCESS OF REASONABLE INVESTIGATION THAT INDEPENDENTLY EVALUATES AND VERIFIES A SPONSOR’S ACCURACY, INTEGRITY, COMPETENCY, FINANCIAL STRENGTH AND ORGANIZATIONAL DEPTH.
 IT IS ADVERSARIAL IN NATURE AND UTILIZES QUANTITATIVE AND INTUITIVE MEANS.

 THE PROCESS ANALYZES AND DETERMINES THE PROBABILITY OF THE TRANSACTION ACHIEVING ITS STATED OBJECTIVES.